 Here is what no vendor page will tell you.
-If you are already considering a switch, see our guide to switching elevator companies for the full process from contract review to transition day.
+If you are already considering a switch, review your options for exiting your current contract first, then see our guide to switching elevator companies for the full process from contract review to transition day.

 Otis is the largest global elevator OEM.
 Strong nationwide coverage.
 Services its own equipment plus legacy North American Elevator and GE inventory.